Blog Post December 4, 2025 | 12 minutes read

 For enterprise-scale matching, you need sophisticated algorithms that can handle corporate name variations, address standardization and hierarchical relationships across millions of records.

 Then, when integration team members eventually leave your organization, they take institutional knowledge about custom-built solutions with them, opening you up to operational risks.
+Enterprise-scale organizations need sophisticated algorithms and pre-configured connectors that purpose-built platforms provide.

 3 Best practices